Lisa Zaar

 Lisa Zaar (born 30 April 2000) is a Swedish tennis player.
+She has a career-high singles ranking by the WTA of 289, reached on 13 July 2026, and a best doubles ranking of 160, achieved on 3 August 2026.
+Zaar has won two singles and 22 doubles titles on the ITF Circuit.

 Early life

 Zaar was born in Enskede.
 She started playing at Enskede Lawn Tennis club.
 In 2019, she was chosen as the young child of the year by the Royal Lawn Tennis Club in Sweden.

+Career overview

-College career
+College

-In 2019,She started studying at Pepperdine University in Malibu, California.
-She started playing tennis on the Pepperdine Waves team.
+In 2019, she started studying at Pepperdine University in Malibu, California, and playing tennis on the Pepperdine Waves team.
 She played her final season in 2024.

-Professional career
+Professional

-In October 2023, she became champion in doubles with her partner Caijsa Hennemann at the ITF W15 tournament held in Näsbypark.
+In October 2023, she won the doubles title with her partner Caijsa Hennemann at the W15 tournament held in Näsbypark.

-In October 2024, she became champion in both singles and doubles at the ITF W15 tournament held in Täby.
+In October 2024, she became champion in both singles and doubles at the W15 tournament held in Täby.

-In November 2024, partnering Martyna Kubka, Zaar won her first major ITF W50 tournament Sëlva Gardena in Italy, defeating Carolina Kuhl and Mia Ristić in the final.
+In November 2024, partnering Martyna Kubka, Zaar won her first W50 tournament in Sëlva Gardena, Italy, defeating Carolina Kuhl and Mia Ristić in the final.

+Zaar made her WTA Tour main-draw debut as a qualifier at the 2026 Morocco Open, losing in the first round to second seed Jéssica Bouzas Maneiro, in straight sets.